 here’s a guide to all our kelas at karma yoga.

-a non-vinyasa-based asana practice focused on connecting the body and mind with the purpose of increasing awareness and stability. some pranayama(breathwork) and mindfulness(meditation) may be included. suitable for students with some yoga experience looking to have an invigorating experience as well as new practitioners who are starting yoga.
+a non-vinyasa-based asana practice focused on connecting the body and mind with the purpose of increasing awareness and stability. some pranayama(breath work) and mindfulness(silence seating) may be included. suitable for students with some yoga experience looking to have an invigorating experience as well as new practitioners who are starting yoga.

 this class is designed with the beginner in mind. whether you are new to yoga or recently overcoming an injury/ pregnancy, this is the class for you. props such as blocks and straps are used to facilitate movement and detailed instructions will be given. sun salutations will be introduced as well as all basic poses.

 for balancing energy, flexibility, and strength. yin yang class blends two styles of yoga into one practice – bringing together the benefits of passively holding yoga poses with more dynamic sequences and standing postures. yin and yang is the concept that describes the two relative qualities present in everything. yin is more internal, passive, cooling, and downward. yang is more external, dynamic, warming, and upward.